adamjmosebach/TenForward/README.md

 ## Post-MVP

 - Login/Auth
-- Ability to 'like' posts
+- Each post should also be associated with a specific category that their post falls into (to be designated by the user)
 - View posts by category
 - View all posts by a specific user
+- Ability to 'like' posts

 ***